Role

 Teacher Interviews

-To help frame the types of questions we would explore students in our user research, we interviewed 3 middle school teachers about their experiences facilitating positive learning environments.
+To help frame the types of questions we would explore students in our user research, we interviewed 3 middle school teachers about their experiences facilitating positive learning environments and came away with the insights below -

 Student Interviews